 When the plagiarism appears to be intentional, there may be a number of consequences.
 These include failing the assignment and having to redo it.
 Some students may not be able to recover their grade or may automatically fail a course.
 Some academic institutions will suspend a student for plagiarizing.
 In extreme cases where the student commits plagiarism on several occasions, they may be dismissed from the school.

 When a professional commits plagiarism, the stakes are even higher.
 Notoriety as a plagiarist can effectively end a career.
 The plagiarist may be asked to leave their job or be fired.
 When this happens, it can be extremely difficult for the individual to find employment in the same field.
-Public figures may receive the heaviest consequences to their reputation, and may have to retire from public life.
+Public figures may receive the heaviest consequences to their reputation and may have to retire from public life.

 Plagiarism that is egregious enough may also be subject to legal action.
-When a citation to source material is omitted, then copyright laws have been violated.
+When a citation to the source material is omitted, then copyright laws have been violated.
 The original author of the work that was plagiarized may have grounds to file a civil suit.
 Some of these lawsuits are highly publicized, which can cause further damage to the plagiarist's reputation.
 Moreover, the defendant may be liable for considerable monetary damages that must be paid to the plaintiff.

 There are also copyright laws which protect the original work of authors.
 If individuals are caught using that original work and claiming it as their own, they are guilty of plagiarism.
 Plagiarism can include prosecution under copyright laws, which often include an attempt at a monetary award based on damages.

-The individual may also have to make pay to make up for lost profits when the owner of the work has lost income or is unable to use their work any longer.
+The individual may also have to make payments to make up for lost profits when the owner of the work has lost income or is unable to use their work any longer.
 In some cases, plagiarism can include criminal prosecution.
 The individual may face fines, jail time and community service, in addition to a civil case.

 Plagiarism in medical research is especially detrimental; doing so could result in widespread illness or loss of lives.
 Plagiarism during medical research is met with severe legal repercussions and consequences of plagiarism in this field can mean even imprisonment.

 If a journalist works for a newspaper or magazine and is found guilty of plagiarism, the publisher that he works for may be sued and forced to pay costly monetary fees.
 An author can sue a person for profiting from their writings or literary ideas and be granted high restitution fees.
-The consequences of plagiarism here may be worth by thousands or even hundreds of thousands dollars.
+The consequences of plagiarism here may be worth by thousands or even hundreds of thousands of dollars.